RobinF98/rock-paper-scissors-2/README.md

 * Help button displays on large screens
   * Fix: Edit help id in CSS to set default display to none
 * Help button does not function on small screens on about page
+  * Fix: Remove help button from about page
+*

 ## Credits